This is a difficult question to answer… Should I quit my job before starting a business?

 - Have an online presence

 - Have an online presence outside the confined walls of your office.
-In today’s time and age, you cannot have a CA Firm which has no online presence.
+In today’s time and age, you cannot have a CA Firm that has no online presence.
 So make sure to have a website, attend seminars, network, write articles, etc.

 Getting my First Client: A friend referred me to my first client.
 Sure, there is tremendous opportunity in starting on your own – it just needs time and willingness to explore it.

-You see, there are a lot of stars out there like you and yet no one exactly like you.
+You see, there are a lot of stars out there like you, and yet no one exactly like you.
 So do not be ever afraid of competition.

 Before I Say Goodbye…

 Before deciding on any qualification, make it a point that you understand its scope and why you want to pursue it in the first place.
-Most of us pursue CA or CPA or ACCA because everyone in our college, neighborhood or family is doing it; which is not always correct.
+Most of us pursue CA or CPA or ACCA because everyone in our college, neighborhood, or family is doing it; which is not always correct.

 The same applies when moving to any new country, do your homework about the place well.
 Do not just land in a new country without knowing what to do next.

 You do not have to necessarily quit your job to start something of your own.
-You can start a venture while working either full time or part-time.
-Or you can also work full time and hire someone else to manage your day-to-day activities.
+You can start a venture while working either full-time or part-time.
+Or you can also work full-time and hire someone else to manage your day-to-day activities.
 Of course, you got to be very careful over here, but this can be a very good option.
 It all depends on your business and your goals.

 I am very grateful to all my teachers who supported me unconditionally.
 Whatever I am today is because of their support, blessings, and able guidance.